How can I get fitter? What can I do to improve my fitness? I’ve hit a plateau – what can I do?

 How fitness in menopause can help

 Exercise needs to be re-considered – 1st look at how long and the intensity of your exercise.
+It may be time to only do 1 longer run a week and the rest short and sharp sessions.

 Cortisol is produced during intense exercise and long-duration exercise.
 This includes long duration: